Federal Student Loans

-Students should wait until they have an award letter that confirms eligibility for subsidized and/or unsubsidized Stafford loans as well as the amounts.
+Students should wait until they have a financial aid notification that confirms eligibility for Subsidized and/or Unsubsidized Federal Student Loans, as well as the amounts.

-Returning student award letters are sent beginning in early-June.
+Returning student notifications are sent beginning in mid-June.

-Student borrowers applying for a Federal Stafford Loan must be U.S. citizens or eligible non-citizens.
+Student borrowers applying for a Federal Student Loan must be U.S. citizens or eligible non-citizens.

-Students applying for a Stafford Loan must complete the Free Application for Federal Student Aid (FAFSA) each year.
+Students applying for a Federal Student Loan must complete the Free Application for Federal Student Aid (FAFSA) each year.

-Students that meet certain financial need criteria may qualify for a Subsidized Federal Stafford Loan.
-The federal government pays the interest on the subsidized loan while students are enrolled at least half time and when they qualify for an authorized deferment.
+Students that meet certain financial need criteria may qualify for a Subsidized Federal Student Loan.
+The federal government pays the interest on the Subsidized Loan while students are enrolled at least half-time and when they qualify for an authorized deferment.
 Interest subsidies are also available during grace periods.

-Students who do not qualify for a Subsidized Stafford Loan may be eligible for an Unsubsidized Stafford Loan.
-The federal government does not pay the interest on an unsubsidized loan.
+Students who do not qualify for a Subsidized Federal Student Loan may be eligible for an Unsubsidized Federal Student Loan.
+The federal government does not pay the interest on an Unsubsidized Loan.
 Students have the option of paying the interest while they are in school, or they can choose to have the interest added to their principal balance through a process called capitalization, thus increasing the amount to be repaid.

 |Junior / Senior||$7,500||$12,500||$5,500|

-The Subsidized and Unsubsidized Federal Direct Stafford Loans have a 1.072% origination fee that will be deducted from the gross amount of the loan at the time of disbursement.
-(Due to the government sequester, the origination fee will increase to 1.073% for NEW loans with a first disbursement on or after October 1, 2014.)
+The Subsidized and Unsubsidized Federal Student Loans currently have a 1.057% origination fee that will be deducted from the gross amount of the loan at the time of disbursement.

-The interest rate on Subsidized and Unsubsidized Federal Direct Stafford Loans is fixed at 4.66% (for loans disbursed after July 1, 2014).
+The interest rate on Subsidized and Unsubsidized Federal Student Loans is fixed at 4.99% (for loans disbursed after July 1, 2022).

 - Paid in two disbursements: The first at the beginning of the loan period and the second halfway through the loan period.
-Typically, disbursements occur in late August and again in late January (approximately 10 days before the start of each semester).
+Typically, disbursements occur mid-August and again in mid-January (approximately 10 days before the start of each semester).

 - Proceeds are applied to any outstanding educational charges including tuition, fees, housing and meals.
 The Financial Aid Office will notify the borrower when the disbursement is credited.
 If there is a credit balance DePauw University will issue a refund to the borrower.

 After you graduate, leave school, or drop below half-time enrollment, you will have a six-month “grace period” before you begin repayment.
-You typically have 10 years to repay your Stafford loan.
-There are no prepayment penalties on a Stafford loan.
+You typically have 10 years to repay your Federal Student Loan.
+There are no prepayment penalties on a Federal Student Loan.